datayana/datayana.github.io/pages/study/zen/gateless-case2-full.md

 To address these interrogations, I think it is beneficial to relate them to the two core aspects of the story - the notion of Enlightenment, and the law of cause and effect - and see what this request interrogates.

+It doesn't do anything in reality, but it does in the mind, so it does in reality.

 The subject of the ritual doesn't make sense.
 The function of the ritual doesn't make sense.
 The benefit of the ritual doesn't make sense.
 Let's do it anyway.

-It doesn't do anything in reality, but it does in the mind.

 ## Unsorted notes